-This topic explains how Cloud Foundry (CF) uses WebSockets, why developers use WebSockets in their applications, and how operators can configure their load balancer to support WebSockets.
+This topic explains how Pivotal Application Service (PAS) uses WebSockets, why developers use WebSockets in their apps, and how operators can configure their load balancer to support WebSockets.

-Operators who use a load balancer to distribute incoming traffic across CF router instances must configure their load balancer for WebSockets.
-Otherwise, the Loggregator system cannot stream application logs to developers, or application event data and component metrics to third-party aggregation services.
-Additionally, developers cannot use WebSockets in their applications.
+Operators who use a load balancer to distribute incoming traffic across PAS router instances must configure their load balancer for WebSockets.
+Otherwise, the Loggregator system cannot stream app logs to developers, or app event data and component metrics to third-party aggregation services.
+Additionally, developers cannot use WebSockets in their apps.

 The WebSocket protocol provides full-duplex communication over a single TCP connection.
-Applications can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.
+Apps can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.

-To stream application logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager
+To stream app logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager

-To stream all application event data and component metrics from the Traffic Controller over the Firehose endpoint to external applications or services
+- To stream all app event data and component metrics from the Traffic Controller over the Firehose endpoint to external apps or services

-For more information about these Loggregator components, see the Overview of the Loggregator System topic.
+For more information about these Loggregator components, see Loggregator Architecture.

 To form a WebSocket connection, the client sends an HTTP request that contains an